jamesyang124/cpp-recap/README.md

 But it is of more use when combined with some advanced C++ features, such as classes and the decltype keyword.

 For now, we recommend the continued use of the traditional function return syntax.

+## 6.6 C-style strings

+will recheck from 6.6 to 6.16, must check 6.11 reference variables.

+## 12.2 Virtual functions and polymorphism

+will recheck from 12.1 to 12.10

+## 13 Templates

+will recheck from 13.1 to 13.8